Course and exam enrolment

-Are you a full-time first-year bachelor's student, are you following a pre-master programme, or are you following courses whilst being registered at another Dutch university?
+Are you an exchange student, are you following a pre-master programme, or are you following courses whilst being registered at another Dutch university?
 If so, different enrolment procedures apply.
 You will receive further information by email.

 Plan and enrol via MyStudymap

 You can enrol via MyStudymap.
 In this system you can also plan your enrolments in advance.
 This means you can plan everything in your own time, then submit all your course enrolments in one go at the start of the enrolment period.
 Please note: your enrolment plan is not an actual enrolment and does not guarantee you a place.

 If you enrol for an exam (or exam component) this is only a so-called pre-enrolment.
 You must later also confirm exam participation in MyStudymap.

 This can be done until 10 days before the exam date.
 You will receive a reminder to do so.
 If you do not confirm participation, you may not take the exam.